Kalahi: A handcrafted, grassroots cultural LLM evaluation suite for Filipino

 In this work, we propose a methodology designed to elicit culturally-grounded situations and intentions from native Filipino speakers and construct prompt-response pairs from these elicitations.
 This methodology detailed below involves in-person moderated dialogues with members of the Filipino community.
 Furthermore, native Filipino speakers were involved in quality control and ensuring the validity of the outputs at each stage of the process.
 Refer to Appendix \ref{sec:protocol} for our data construction guidelines.

 \textbf{Topic generation.} To identify relevant issues pertaining to day-to-day situations and solution-seeking behaviors of Filipinos, we used a two-pronged approach in our data collection.

 We started by sourcing pertinent information from Google Trends, including most frequently searched terms, news, and YouTube queries in the Philippines from 2018 to 2023.
-The most popular search queries made in the Philippines were generally information-seeking (e.g. news on COVID), for practical tasks (e.g. English-Filipino translation), and for entertainment (e.g. song lyrics).
+The most popular search queries made in the Philippines were generally for information (e.g. news on COVID), practical tasks (e.g. English-Filipino translation), and entertainment (e.g. song lyrics).

 However, as mentioned in Section \ref{sec: Existing cultural evaluations}, a top-down only approach to culture results in inadequate coverage, and we found that most of these topics alone were insufficient in representing the variety of experiences that a Filipino would commonly be involved and interested in.